sumba101/GithubEvaluator/README.md

 can be modified to govern the number of repositories selected, the weightage given to impact vs complexity and upper-lower bounds used for generating the scores.

+The token limit required to not hit maximum content length error can be found in threshold.py.

 # To Note

 The script will only consider code repositories that are authored by the given github user.
 Contributions made to other